 - Degenerative disc disease – a weakening of intervertebral discs due to aging

-Fortunately, there are alternatives.
-Laser Spine Institute (LSI) has used revolutionary endoscopic procedures to help tens of thousands of people around the world rediscover a life without back pain.
-Contact us for more information about our minimally-invasive, outpatient procedures that can address the source of your pain with extremely short recovery periods.
-The award-winning experts at Laser Spine Institute are ready to talk to you about your chronic upper back pain.
+There are alternatives to traditional open back surgery, however.
+Laser Spine Institute has used minimally invasive procedures to help tens of thousands of people around the world find meaningful relief from back pain.
+Contact us for more information about our minimally invasive, outpatient procedures that can address the source of your pain and have shorter recovery periods than traditional open back surgery.
+The experts at Laser Spine Institute are ready to talk to you about your chronic upper back pain.
 We’ll also be happy to review your MRI or CT scan, completely free of charge.